department-of-veterans-affairs/va.gov-team/products/caregivers/research/2023-03-Baseline Task Research/conversation-guide.md

 ## Fourth Task: [Primary Caregiver] - 5 minutes

 - [Veteran] For this scenario, you are applying with a primary caregiver.
 Can you please complete the questions on this page.
 - [Veteran] In completing this application in real life, how would you coordinate getting this information from your caregiver?
-Would you complete together?
+Would you complete this application together?

 - [Caregiver] In this scenario, you are the primary caregiver applying for benefits.
 Can you please complete the questions asked and think aloud about your thought process.

 ### Things to watch for:
 - [Does the participant understand the primary caregiver role for the application?]
 - [Does the participant call out any content or questions as confusing or unclear?]
-- [Etc]

 ## Fifth Task: [Secondary Caregivers] - 5 minutes